vitejs/vite/docs/config/server-options.md

 - **Type:** `string[]`
 - **Default:** `['.env', '.env.*', '*.{crt,pem}']`

-Blocklist for sensitive files being restricted to be served by Vite dev server.
+Blocklist for sensitive paths being restricted to be served by Vite dev server.
 This will have higher priority than [`server.fs.allow`](#server-fs-allow). [picomatch patterns](https://github.com/micromatch/picomatch#globbing-features) are supported.

 ## server.origin